Protecting the health, safety and well-being of residents in care is our priority.

 Note: Our reports are updated on an ongoing basis, but we can't confirm that it is accurate, complete or current at all times.

-Investigation summaries of unlawful residential care facilities operating in contravention of the Community Care and Assisted Living Act will be available online soon.
+Only investigations summaries of unlicensed long term care homes operating in contravention of the Community Care and Assisted Living Act will be posted.